Blinorot/AudioBot/README.md

 This repository contains an implementation of an intelligent voice assistant.
 The solution is based on the combination of Automatic Speech Recognition, Text To Speech, and LLM models.

+See the [LauzHack Workshop](https://youtu.be/rK4I-F8Y6pw) with the discussion on how to create intelligent voice assistants.

 ## Installation

 To install the assistant, follow these steps: